 The ICAL regulates the grounds to challenge an appointed arbitrator in Article 12(2).
 Under such provision “an arbitrator may be challenged only if there are circumstances that give rise to justifiable doubts as to his impartiality or independence, or if he does not possess the qualifications agreed on by the parties.
 A party may challenge an arbitrator appointed by him, or in whose appointment he has participated, only for reasons known to the party after the appointment has been made”.
 The procedure for challenge is regulated in Article 13 of the ICAL.
 Under section 13(1), the parties may freely agree on the arbitrators’ challenge procedure.
 If such an agreement is not reached, the party seeking to challenge an arbitrator shall send to the arbitral tribunal, within 15 days after becoming aware of the arbitral tribunal’s constitution, or of the circumstances stated in Article 12(2) of the ICAL, a written statement explaining the grounds for challenge.
 Unless the challenged arbitrator resigns her or his appointment, or the other party agrees on the challenge, the arbitral tribunal shall rule on such challenge (Article 13(2) of the ICAL).
 If the challenge procedures under Articles 13(1) and 13(2) fail to succeed, the challenging party may request to the President of the Court of Appeal of the place of the arbitration, within a 30 day period upon the notification of the challenge rejection, to make a final ruling on the matter.
 Such decision will be final and while the resolution of the President of the Court of Appeals is pending, the arbitral tribunal, including the challenged arbitrator, may proceed to conduct the arbitration and render an award (Article 13(3) of the ICAL).
 The recent Chilean Court of Appeals’ jurisprudence does not reveal an increase in the number of challenges against arbitrators under the rules of the ICAL.

-Yes, the appointment of an arbitrator may be challenged
+Yes, the appointment of an arbitrator may be challenged on any of the following grounds:

 a.) if circumstances exist that give rise to justifiable doubts as to impartiality and independence;